Suffix30/Scrape-APE/README.md

 python scrape-ape.py
 ```

-#### Using Puppeteer for JavaScript-Heavy Websites
+### Using Puppeteer for JavaScript-Heavy Websites

 Run the following command to scrape websites with JavaScript:

 ```sh
 node scrape-ape-puppeteer.js <URL>
 ```
-or just add the url in the provided URL entry when running scrape-ape.py from the terminal
+Or, simply add the URL in the provided entry field when running `scrape-ape.py` from the terminal.

 Replace `<URL>` with the website you wish to scrape.